 And of course, there is an Auto-Run feature that lets you decide if you want your program to run automatically on power-on or reset… it is intended to be an unattended controller after all; with such a minuscule power consumption (max 2.3 mA @ 3.3 VDC) that you can run off very small capacity batteries for extended periods of time.
 Excellent for use as an industrial controller or an unattended remote IoT sensor “leaf node”.

 No development tools needed!
-Your purchase price gives you a completely self-hosted development environment with built-in editor and debugger – all the software tools you need to start your project right out of the box, for under $6 including the Single Board Computer itself.
+Your purchase price gives you a completely self-hosted development environment with built-in editor and debugger – all the software tools you need to start your project right out of the box.
 Your code is held in non-volatile EEPROM rated at 300K write cycles.
 No need to download code to your board, unless you want to of course (and the manual tells you how if you prefer editing and archiving your code on a PC).

 And as for the debugger - you can optionally trace every line of execution with not just a line number, but the entire line displayed along with the value of all the variables.
 No need to have a listing at hand to match line numbers to lines of code, it’s all there in a single glance.